Hackerdude374/Process-Pilot/README.md

 # CPU Scheduling Algorithms Comparison Simulator

 ## Overview
-This repository contains a CPU scheduling simulation project implemented in C++.
+This project contains a CPU scheduling simulation project implemented in C++.
 The project aims to compare the performance of two CPU scheduling algorithms: Shortest Job First (SJF) and Shortest Remaining Time Next (SRTN).
 The simulator executes a set of processes with CPU requirements and collects various statistics to evaluate the efficiency of each algorithm.

 ## Features